Ardhish2210/8x8-Pipelined-Vedic-Multiplier-Verilog/README.md

 ## High-Performance Implementation Using SQRT Carry Select Adder with Common Boolean Logic (CBL)

 This repository contains a sophisticated Verilog implementation of an 8x8 pipelined Vedic multiplier, meticulously optimized using a modular approach with Square Root Carry Select Adder (SQRT CSLA) based on Common Boolean Logic (CBL).
-The design has been synthesized, implemented, and validated on FPGA hardware using Xilinx Vivado toolchain.
+The design has been synthesized, implemented, and validated on Basys 3 FPGA hardware using Xilinx Vivado toolchain.

 ## 🔍 Project Overview
 This research-oriented project explores advanced digital arithmetic through the implementation of an 8x8 pipelined Vedic multiplier with the following key architectural components: